Step-by-Step Guide: How to Drill a Hole into a Rock

 When drilling a hole into a rock, it is important to select the appropriate drill bit.
 The type of rock you are drilling into will determine the best drill bit to use.
 For softer rocks, such as sandstone or limestone, a regular masonry drill bit will suffice.
 However, for harder rocks like granite or quartz, a carbide-tipped or diamond drill bit is recommended.

-See also Best cross country warm up drills
+See also Best drills to drill concrete

 2. Wear Safety Gear